-For reasons set out above and in the assessment summary, FSANZ has decided to prepare a draft variation to amend Schedule 26 of the Code to include a new item 1(i) in the table to subsection S26-3(4) containing a reference to 'EPA and DHA producing and herbicide-tolerant canola line LBFLFK' to permit the sale and use of food derived from that canola line.
-The proposed permission would be subject to the following conditions: oil derived from EPA and DHA producing and herbicide-tolerant canola line LBFLFK must not be used as an ingredient in infant formula products, and the labelling for food derived from canola line LBFLFK would also have to comply with section 1.5.2-4.
-If approved, the effect of the draft variation would be to permit the sale and use of food derived from this canola line in accordance with the Code.
+For reasons summarised in this report and following its assessment, FSANZ has decided to approve the draft variation proposed at the call for submissions with one amendment to correct a typographical error.
+The approved draft variation will amend Schedule 26 of the Code to include a new item 1(i) in the table to subsection S26-3(4) containing a reference to 'EPA and DHA producing and herbicide-tolerant canola line LBFLFK' to permit the sale and use of food derived from that canola line.
+The permission will be subject to the following conditions:

+- oil derived from EPA and DHA producing and herbicide-tolerant canola line LBFLFK must not be used as an ingredient in infant formula products, and - the labelling for food derived from canola line LBFLFK will have to comply with section 1.5.2-4.

+The effect of the approved draft variation will be to permit the use and sale of food derived from this canola line in accordance with the Code.